-Unconventional natural gas will satisfy more than half of U.S. demand by 2030, moderating the need for liquefied natural gas (LNG) imports in the short term, ExxonMobil Corp. said last week.
+Unconventional natural gas is expected to satisfy more than half of U.S. demand by 2030, moderating the need for liquefied natural gas (LNG) imports in the short term, ExxonMobil Corp. said Tuesday.

 In its "Outlook for Energy: A View to 2030," the supermajor predicted that natural gas demand in the United States and Europe will dip in the near term because of the recession and then grow "modestly" at an average rate of 0.8% a year through 2030.
 Asia-Pacific gas demand will grow "much more rapidly, at almost 4% per year, with demand more than doubling over the outlook period," the report said.